How Bruce got his balcony room

 When spritely centenarian and Alteris Lifestyle and Care client Bruce needed to transition to permanent residential aged care, the one thing he wanted seemed out of reach.

-As a respite care resident, 100 year old Bruce loved his room and its east-facing veranda which allowed him to take in the sunrise each morning.
+During his respite stay, 100-year-old Bruce loved his room and its east-facing veranda which allowed him to take in the sunrise each morning.

 When the time came to transition into permanent care, Bruce and his family came to Alteris Lifestyle and Care hoping to find a way for him to keep his room.
 The adviser set to work understanding Bruce’s situation, including his assets and eligibility to pay an accommodation payment.

-“On meeting Bruce, I established that he did not own a house and his total assets were $170,000 cash in bank,” the adviser said.
+“On meeting Bruce, I found out that he did not own a house and he only had some cash in the bank and received the full age pension,” the adviser Kerri Mendl said.

 “Understandably, Bruce was deeply unhappy with this outcome.”